iciani/looi/README.md

 This is the LOOI TECH CHALLENGE.

 As an Entity, we have added a "ToDo" model.
 These are only some of the files used.
-This will create the DB schema, and seed some dummy info into tables, for a better understeanding.
+This will create the DB schema, and seed some dummy info into tables, for a better understanding.

 BE AWARE: A MySql server must be installed and running in order to test this challenge.